-Born and raised in Washington DC at the tail end of the riot grrrl movement, Gina currently lives in Los Angeles.
+Born and raised in Washington DC just in time to be influenced by riot grrrl and third wave activism, Gina currently lives in Los Angeles.
 Their work has been presented by The Hammer Museum, REDCAT, Highways, Los Angeles Performance Practice, USC’s Visions & Voices Series, The Los Angeles LGBT Center and the Feminist Center for Creative Work.
 They are a winner of the HUMANITAS/PLAY LA Prize, a two-time Finalist for Center Theatre Group’s Sherwood Award, a Directors Lab West selectee, and a winner of the Jane Chambers Award for Playwriting for Femmes: A Tragedy.

 Young has toured nationally and internationally with original performance work, and worked closely with world-renowned creators such as Ryan Heffington, Joey Soloway, and Cassils.

 In 2016, Gina founded SORORITY, a new works salon for women, trans and queer performing artists that has produced hundreds of artists and become a hub for queer and feminist performance in LA.
 Young is also the creator of Feminist Acting Class, a revolutionary experiment in actor training that has been presented at the Association for Theatre in Higher Education Conference, The Hammer Museum, WTFCon, Directors Lab West, and numerous universities.

 Gina studied Drama at NYU/Tisch.
 She is a member of the Dramatists Guild, Ring of Keys and The Kilroys.
 Their writing has appeared in The New Yorker and The Stranger.
 Their primary interest is queering content and form.